 Your disability benefit payment will be taxed the same way a regular distribution is taxed.
 That is, it will be subject to federal and state income tax unless you roll it over into an IRA or another retirement plan or if you are a minister and you take it as a tax-free housing allowance.
-If you take it as a taxable distribution, mandatory 20% federal income tax withholding will apply and state income tax withholding may apply and, if you are under age 591⁄2, the 10% early withdrawal penalty may apply as well.
+If you take it as a taxable distribution, mandatory 20 percent federal income tax withholding may apply and, if you are under age 591⁄2, the 10 percent early withdrawal penalty may apply as well.
 See Part 12 of this Handbook for more information on the tax rules.